Louis Bevier Family Papers: The Elizabeth Wright Collection (1721-1929)

 Collection Description

-The papers chiefly relate to the Bevier family of the towns of New Paltz and Marbletown, Ulster County, NY, specifically, the families of Louis Bevier B-30 (1717-1772), (1746-1822), Louis Bevier D-302 (1779-1826), and Louis Bevier E-396 (1822-1911).
+The papers chiefly relate to the Bevier family of the towns of New Paltz and Marbletown, Ulster County, NY, specifically, the families of Louis Bevier A-6 (1684-1753), Louis Bevier B-30 (1717-1772), David Bevier C-144 (1746-1822), Louis Bevier D-302 (1779-1826), and Louis Bevier E-396 (1822-1911).
 Records include account books, receipts, ciphering books, deeds, wills, mortgages, letters, property survey books and maps, genealogical materials, photographs, certificates, poems, memorabilia.
 The bulk of the collection dates from the mid-to-late 19th century, but there are several important documents dating from the 18th century as well, some of which are in French.
 These include several account books, ciphering books, and property survey books of Louis Bevier B-30, a 1763 letter concerning a schoolmaster at Marbletown, a 1768 letter concerning a fine levied against a man named John Van Vliet of the town of Rochester, and Resolutions of the Council for Safety for the State of New York, 1777.
-[6]
+[7]

 The collection is organized into six series: